Instant Pot Spaghetti with Homemade Sauce is a fantastic dinner you can throw together in about 10 minutes. Sure beats using jarred sauce!

 - Parmesan Rind chunk optional

-Push Sauté or Browning function on Pressure Cooker.
-Allow it to heat and then add oil.
+- Push Sauté or Browning function on Pressure Cooker.
+Allow it to fully heat.

-Lock on lid and seal pressure valve.
-Cook on High Pressure for 5 minutes.
+- Lock on lid and close pressure valve.
+Cook on high pressure (most machines default to high pressure) for 5 minutes.

 - When Beep sounds, wait 5 minutes and then carefully release the rest of the pressure.
 You will need to do intermittent turns of the pressure valve to avoid anything from spitting out of the pot.

 - Remove lid and stir in parsley flakes.

 - With a fork or spaghetti server, separate any clumps which may have formed and mix in.
 The once clumped spaghetti will continue to soften as you are stirring, so don't worry that it may be a bit firm when you first look.